 Simulation listeners are pieces of code that can dynamically be configured to listen to and interact with a simulation while it is running.
-The listeners are called after each simulation step, at each simulation event and both when the flight conditions and aerodynamic forces have been calculated.
+The listeners are called before and after each simulation step, each simulation event and any calculations performed during flight simulation.
 The listeners may simply gather flight data for use outside the simulation or modify the rocket or simulation during the flight.
 This allows great potential for extensibility both internally and externally.